-- Observation is the key here.
-Observe what kind of questions do you usually ask your customers, prospects and every other person you come across.
-Analyze whether the questions you ask are closed ended or open ended.
-Try and convert those closed ended questions into open end ones wherever you think the latter would fetch you better results and valuable insights.
+Observation is the key here.
+Observe what kind of questions you usually ask your customers, prospects, and every other person you come across.
+Analyze whether your questions are closed-ended or open-ended.
+Try and convert those closed questions into open-end ones wherever you think the latter would fetch you better results and valuable insights.

-- This trick works wonders.
-It’s not always possible to convert a closed question into an open one but it’s definitely possible for you to follow up by getting a question that is open ended answered.
+This trick works wonders.
+It’s not always possible to convert a closed question into an open one, but you can follow up by getting a question answered.

-- For example, if you have a closed question like – “Do you think the product was efficient?” with the options “Yes” and “No”, you can follow it up with an open question like “How do you think we can make the product better?”
+For example, if you have a closed question like – “Do you think the product was efficient?” with the options “Yes” and “No”, you can follow it up with an open question like “How do you think we can make the product better in future?”

-- When it comes to customer satisfaction surveys, the advantages of open questions surpass that of the closed ones.
+Regarding surveys, the advantages of open questions surpass that of closed ones.

 1. Goto: Login » Surveys » Edit » Workspace

-2. Click on Add Question button to add a question.
+2. Click on the Add Question button to add a question.